am-central-365/pl4kotlin/README.md

 ```

 Since we are not using any POJO data, we have simply passed a new object
 without bothering to initialize it.
-We also did not use any fields,
+We also did not use any properties,
 specifying the condition as a free-form expression,

 ### Controlling transactions
-As one of its arguments, POJO constructor takes a function to retrun
+As one of its arguments, POJO constructor takes a function to return
 database connection.
-The function is called when ```run()``` is called
+The function is called when ```run()``` is invoked
 without parameters.
 The obtained connection is used to execute the
 SQL statement, and then transaction is committed or rolled back
 depending on the outcome.
 Then the connection object is closed.

-If more granular control over transaction lifetime is needed, ```run()```
+If external control over transaction lifetime is needed, ```run()```
 can be invoked with a ```Connection``` object.
 Then the library does not
 attempt to commit/rollback nor close the connection.
-This allows to run
+This allows running
 multiple statements in the same transaction.